mickaeltemporao/CMT4A-CMSS-TEMPLATE/challenges/challenge_03.md

-# Challenge 2: R Basics
+# Challenge 3: The Explorer

 # Objective
 - Get familiar with built-in functions.